Hawaiian rebellions (1887–1895): Coup d'état of 1893

-According to Queen Liliuokalani in her autobiography, Hawaii's Story by Hawaii's Queen, immediately upon ascending the throne, she received petitions from 2/3 of her subjects and the major Native Hawaiian political party in parliament, Hui Kālaiāina, asking her to proclaim a new constitution.
-Believing her actions were supported by both her cabinet and her Native Hawaiian subjects, Liliuokalani drafted a new constitution that would restore the monarchy's authority and strip American and European residents of the suffrage they had obtained in 1887 by threat of force against King Kalakaua.
+According to Queen Liliʻuokalani in her autobiography, Hawaiʻi's Story by Hawaiʻi's Queen, immediately upon ascending the throne, she received petitions from 2/3 of her subjects and the major Native Hawaiian political party in parliament, Hui Kālaiʻāina, asking her to proclaim a new constitution.
+Believing her actions were supported by both her cabinet and her Native Hawaiian subjects, Liliʻuokalani drafted a new constitution that would restore the monarchy's authority and strip American and European residents of the suffrage they had obtained in 1887 by threat of force against King Kalakaua.

-In response to Liliuokalani's attempt to promulgate a new constitution, a group of European and American residents formed a "Committee of Safety" on January 14, 1893 in opposition to the Queen and her plans.
+In response to Liliʻuokalani's attempt to promulgate a new constitution, a group of European and American residents formed a "Committee of Safety" on January 14, 1893, in opposition to the Queen and her plans.
 After a mass meeting of supporters, the Committee committed itself to the removal of the Queen, and seeking annexation to the United States.

 United States Government Minister John L. Stevens Follow the explicit policy that it been laid out by President Cleveland's Secretary of State back in 1887, on the need to use American military forces to protect American interests in Hawaii during a revolutionary episode.
-Stevens summoned a company of uniformed U.S. Marines from the U.S.S.
-Boston and two companies of U.S. sailors to land on the Kingdom and take up positions at the U.S. Legation, Consulate, and Arion Hall on the afternoon of January 16, 1893.
+Stevens summoned a company of uniformed US Marines from the USS Boston and two companies of US sailors to land on the kingdom and take up positions at the US Legation, Consulate, and Arion Hall on the afternoon of January 16, 1893.
 This deployment was at the request of the Committee of Safety, which claimed an "imminent threat to American lives and property".
-The Royal military and police forces made no effort whatever to interfere, to stop the revolution, or to protect the Queen.
+The royal military and police forces made no effort whatever to interfere, to stop the revolution, or to protect the Queen.
 Historian William Russ states, "the injunction to prevent fighting of any kind made it impossible for the monarchy to protect itself."
 A provisional government was set up with the strong support of the Honolulu Rifles, a militia group which had defended the Kingdom against the Wilcox rebellion in 1889.

-Under this pressure, Liliuokalani gave up her throne to the Committee of Safety.
+Under this pressure, Liliʻuokalani gave up her throne to the Committee of Safety.
 The Queen's statement yielding authority, on January 17, 1893, also pleaded for justice: